harvysdlc/Grade-Average/README.md

 # Grade-Average

-Create a program where user will be asked to put their grades per subject.
+Create a program where user will be asked to put user's name, number of subjects, subject names and their corresponding grades.
-Using for-each loop, display the user's average and add the user's remarks;
+Using loops (FOR, FOR-EACH) and Conditional Statements, display the user's average and add the user's remarks;

 Above 100 = Invalid Grade
 98 - 100 = With Highest Honors